uuuuuvika/pomodoro/README.md

 cd pomodoro
 npm install
 ```
-ou can then start the app by running the following command:
+You can then start the app by running the following command:

 ```shell
 npm start